A Reflection of Heaven

 A Preterist Commentary on Isaiah 66:19: The Disciples that Survived the Persecution in Jerusalem went all over the World to Proclaim the Gospel in Fulfillment of v.
 19.

-Verse 19 states, “I will send some of those who survive to the nations—to Tarshish, to the Libyansand Lydians (famous as archers), to Tubal and Greece, and to the distant islands that have not heard of my fame or seen my glory.
+Verse 19 states, “I will send some of those who survive to the nations—to Tarshish, to the Libyans and Lydians (famous as archers), to Tubal and Greece, and to the distant islands that have not heard of my fame or seen my glory.
 They will proclaim my glory among the nations.”
-The survivors sent to the nations are the disciples and first century Christians that survived the persecution in Jerusalem after Jesus death and the subsequent Jewish War, having fled to Pella at the beginning of the Jewish War.[14a]
-Speaking of this persecution, the church historian Eusebius writes:
+I believe the survivors sent to the nations are the disciples and first century Christians who survived the persecution in Jerusalem after Jesus death and the subsequent Jewish War, having fled to Pella at the beginning of the Jewish War.14 Speaking of this persecution, the church historian Eusebius writes:

-The apostles that had been driven out of Judea ended up preaching the gospel all over the Gentile world.
+The apostles who had been driven out of Judea ended up preaching the gospel all over the Gentile world.
 According to church tradition, Peter and Paul were killed in Rome.
 Matthew was killed in Ethiopia.
 Mark was martyred in Alexandria.
 Luke was hanged in Greece.
-Thomas was stabbed with a spear in India, and Barnabas was stoned to death in Salonica.
+Thomas was stabbed with a spear in India, and Barnabas was stoned to death in Salonica.16

 24 “And they will go out and look on the dead bodies of those who rebelled against me; the worms that eat them will not die, the fire that burns them will not be quenched, and they will be loathsome to all mankind.”